vmisiko/vue-3-payment-library/README.md

     paybill_no: '4444444',
     email: 'johndoe@gmail.com',
     authToken: '', //Add Jwt token for authentication.
-    firstname: this.firstname,
+    firstname: 'John',
-    lastname: this.lastname,
+    lastname: 'doe',
+    payment_options: [1, 2],// This is the payment_methods_id you get from the paymeht methods available.
+    company_code: 'SKML', // add compnay code to associate a transaction to it's repective company.
   };

-  this.$paymentInit(buPayload, 'checkout'); //the 2nd argument can be a 'checkout', 'payment-option' or 'choose-payment', in order to access the three entry points of the Bu.
+  this.$paymentInit(buPayload, 'checkout'); //the 2nd argument can be a 'checkout', 'payment-option', 'choose-payment' or 'choose-payment-checkout, in order to access the three entry points of the Bu.
  ```

  ### How test and collaborate